-Like its larger Schoenhut toddler piano counterparts, this piano has keys that mimic a large-scale piano.
-This encourages your child to learn how to stretch their fingers early on and can help make the transition to larger pianos easier and more successful.
+Like its larger Schoenhut toddler piano counterparts, this toy piano has keys that mimic a large-scale piano.
+This encourages your child to learn how to stretch their fingers early on and can help make the transition to full sized pianos easier and more successful.

 The unit is chromatically tuned and uses hammers to elicit sound.
 The music has a charming, chime-like quality to it and this style is easy to maintain and keep in tune.
 While it’s not the same sound you’ll get with a full-size piano, it’s sweet and has a nostalgic childhood quality to it.

 This toddler piano also comes with a songbook full of easy-to-learn and recognizable songs.
 It’s compatible with the color-coded learning system and will have your child making music in no time at all.